14 Royal Pregnancy Rules Meghan Markle Doesn’t Have to Follow Anymore

 A woman’s bosom isn’t the only thing that swells when she’s expecting.
 Swollen feet are a normal part of pregnancy, and many women cope by wearing comfy shoes, especially sandals, which allow those poor tootsies to breathe.
 But not expectant royals.
 Just as they must maintain decorum around their décolletage, they must also keep their toes covered, no matter how swollen their feet or how sweltering the temperatures.
-Of course, Meghan Markle is not always known to follow the rules; here are a number of ways in which Markle has already broken royal protocol.

 Travel is truncated